Alex313031/gn-xp/docs/reference.md

   and stuff like other Python files required to run your script in the "inputs" variable.

+  A selection of variables are deduced from the configs applicable to this target (rustenv, include_dirs, defines, cflags etc.).
+These variables are typically only useful for actions which run some code generation tool that depends upon the surrounding Rust or C++ toolchain configuration, e.g. needing to know where to find header files.

   The "deps" and "public_deps" for an action will always be completed before any part of the action is run so it can depend on the output of previous steps.
 The "data_deps" will be built if the